What is Habitat for Humanity? Habitat for Humanity International is a

 Habitat is not a giveaway program.
 In addition to a down payment and monthly

 mortgage payments, homeowners invest hundreds of hours of their own labor

 (sweat equity) into building their Habitat house and the houses of others.

-Habitat houses are sold to partner families at no profit and financed with zero
+Habitat houses are sold to partner families at no profit and financed with low

-interest loans.
+interest loans, based on eligibility.
 The homeowners’ monthly mortgage payments are used to build

 still more Habitat houses.